SymfonyCasts/lemon-squeezy/sfcasts/checkout-overlay.md

 If we click the "Checkout with LemonSqueezy" button, it *loads* and... it opens the LemonSqueezy checkout page under our domain!
 It still works!

-Next: Let's make this even cooler by rendering the LemonSqueezy checkout page over our cart page.
+Again, this is subtle, so next: let's make this even cooler by rendering the checkout page *over* our cart page, in a modal.